GLIMS-RGI/rgi_user_guide/docs/regions/overview.md

 # Glacier area and count changes between RGI 6.0 and RGI 7.0

-The following table summarizes the statistics of the changes between RGI 6.0 and RGI 7.0 (small differences in area or number do not necessarily mean no changes in quality - refer to each region's documentation for details):
+The following table summarizes glacier area and count per region and the differences (in %) between RGI 6.0 and RGI 7.0 (small differences in area or number do not necessarily mean no changes in quality; see each region's documentation for details):

 [Download this table as csv](../appendix/RGI2000-v7.0-G-comparison-rgi6.csv)